Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: GW catalog and galaxy catalog selection function

-The choice of mask\footnote{The details for the construction of the mask are mentioned in the Appendix.} for the 2MPZ \cite{Bilicki:2013sza} and WSC \cite{Bilicki:2016irk} galaxy surveys left nearly $65\%$ of the sky.
-At higher redshift (and with lower stellar contamination than WSC), DeCALS \cite{Zhou:2020nwq} covers about $50\%$ of the sky area.
-Although the sky fraction reduction is modest for DeCALS, it unfortunately misses four out of the eight GW events.
-As a result, we use only 2MPZ and WSC in this paper.
+\textit{Galaxy catalog and selection function:} We use galaxies from the 2MASS Photometric Redshift catalog \citep[2MPZ][]{Bilicki:2013sza} and WISE cross SuperCOSMOS Photometric Redshift catalog \citep[WSC, ][]{Bilicki:2016irk}.
+The sky maps of the galaxies are shown in Fig.~\ref{fig:2MPZ}.
+The details of both these catalogs can be found in \cite{Bilicki:2013sza} and \cite{Bilicki:2016irk}.
+The choice of mask\footnote{The details for the construction of the mask are given in Appendix~\ref{app:masks}.} for the 2MPZ \citep{Bilicki:2013sza} and WSC \citep{Bilicki:2016irk} galaxy surveys left nearly $65\%$ of the sky.
+DeCALS \citep{Zhou:2020nwq} {is another survey that would be desirable for this analysis, as it lies at higher redshift than WSC and has considerably lower stellar contamination.
+However, DeCALS is focused on the Northern sky, and while the sky fraction is still high ($\sim50\%$) it unfortunately misses four out of the eight GW events.
+As a result, we use only 2MPZ and WSC in this paper.}

 The redshift distributions of 2MPZ and WSC are shown in Fig.~\ref{fig:nz} in orange and blue respectively.
-At $z < 0.1$ we use 2MPZ despite its lower number density, as it has more precise photometric redshifts and far less stellar contamination.
-For $z>0.1$, we use WSC exclusively.
+At $z < 0.1$ we use 2MPZ despite its lower number density, as it has more precise photometric redshifts ($\sigma_z= 0.015$ \citep{Bilicki:2013sza}) and far less stellar contamination.
+For $z>0.1$, we use WSC exclusively (having $\sigma_z/(1+z)= 0.033$ \citep{Bilicki:2016irk}).
 At $0.3 < z < 0.4$, WSC clustering is shot noise dominated at $\ell > 60$, and is shot noise dominated at all $\ell$ for $z > 0.4$.
 We still measure galaxy clustering at $0.4 < z < 0.5$, albeit with increased errors (total SNR $\sim 4.7$, after subtracting shot noise, over the relevant scales $10 < \ell < 40$), but exclude $z > 0.5$ where there are very few WSC galaxies.
-For both surveys, photometric redshifts are trained using the ANNz algorithm \cite{Collister04}, yielding typical redshift errors $\sigma_z = 0.015$ for 2MPZ and $\sigma_z/(1+z)= 0.033$ for WSC.
+For both surveys, photometric redshifts are trained using the ANNz algorithm \citep{Collister04}, yielding typical redshift errors $\sigma_z = 0.015$ for 2MPZ and $\sigma_z/(1+z)= 0.033$ for WSC.